SPEAKERS,..

 (the business end!)

-This is where I will be posting a load of speakers info, X-over & wiring schematics, cabs, and all kinds of useful stuff about what makes you sound good, bad or just plain painful!
+This is where I post a load of speakers info, X-over & wiring schematics, cabs, and all kinds of useful stuff about what makes you sound good, bad or just plain painful!

 Schematics and cabinet designs here are free and offered on the understanding that you do know what you are doing when you take the case apart, or when you put components together!
 If it blows up,.. don't blame me, I have worked with these diagrams and actually take them out on the road.
 If it still don't work, you have what is known in my place as a SNAFU!
 (If it's still smoking after a few seconds,.. it's FUBAR!)